bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-05-legacy.md

 Then use the code coverage tool to check wether your tests hit all the branches in the updateQuality method.
 Add more test cases if needed.

-### Refactor
+### Part 2: Refactoring
-A straightforward solution for refactoring the Gilded Rose would be an item hierarchy with each item "knowing" how to update it's quality.
+6. Now refactor the available legacy code.
+Hint: A straightforward solution for refactoring the Gilded Rose would be an item hierarchy with each item "knowing" how to update it's quality.
 Unfortunately, you can't do that because the Item class belongs to the goblin.
 Thus, you will need another solution without the need to change the Item class.
 Are there any patterns that might help adding different behaviour without needing to change the Item class itself?

-### Add the new functionality.
+### Part 3: Adding new functionality
-After you adapted the design, add the newly required functionality (see [the requirements](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab05-js-gilded-rose-kata/blob/master/GildedRoseRequirements.txt)).
-Don't forget to add test cases first - practice Test Driven Development.
+7. Add test cases for the newly required functionality (see [the requirements](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab05-js-gilded-rose-kata/blob/master/GildedRoseRequirements.txt)).

-# Submission
+8. Implement the new functionality so your tests pass.

+## What to hand in
 A link to your repository.